alexylem/jarvis-ui/README.md

 The HTTP Server is based on Python, so no dependency to install.
 There is no configuration needed, just install the plugin and start Jarvis normally.

+## Dependencies

+This plugins needs [Jarvis-API plugin](http://domotiquefacile.fr/jarvis/plugins/jarvis-api) to be installed.

 ## Screenshot

 ![Client](https://cdn.rawgit.com/alexylem/jarvis-ui/master/screenshots/client.png)